 Kentucky Sports Radio host Matt Jones endorses Charles Booker for US Senate

-LOUISVILLE, Ky.
-(WAVE) - For months, there was speculation that Kentucky Sports Radio host Matt Jones would run for U.S. Senate with the goal of replacing U.S. Senate Majority Leader Mitch McConnell.
+For months, there was speculation that Kentucky Sports Radio host Matt Jones would run for U.S. Senate with the goal of replacing U.S. Senate Majority Leader Mitch McConnell.

 He announced last November he wasn’t going to run, and he’s instead backing another name known to the area.